gsi-upm/soba/docs/howinstall.rst

 SOBA package instalation
 ------------------------

-First of all, it is necessary to have the SOBA package installed.
+To install SOBA the best option is to use the package management system PIP.
 For this, we execute the following command.

 .. code:: bash